 How much money is required to start a fund?

-Our Foundation uses $10,000 as the minimum for an endowed fund.
-However, donors may begin an Acorn Fund with as little as $500 and build it to $10,000 within four years.
+MACFI uses $10,000 as the minimum for an endowed fund. $15,000 is required to begin a scholarship fund.
+However, donors may begin an Acorn Fund with as little as $500 and build it to $10,000 - $15,000 within four years.
 We are happy to work with donors to prepare an agreement that fits their needs and resources, whatever they may be.

-How much does MACF provide in grants each year?
+How much does MACFI provide in grants each year?

 What does the Community Foundation charge each fund?

 Oversight of the Foundation is in the hands of a volunteer Board of Trustees that is broadly representative of the community and familiar with the community’s diverse range of needs.
-Fifteen people serve, without compensation, on the Foundation’s Board of Trustees.
-MACF has two paid staff: a part-time Executive Director and a part-time Administrative Assistant.
+Sixteen people serve, without compensation, on the Foundation’s Board of Trustees.
+MACFI has three paid staff: an Executive Director and two part-time Administrative Assistants.
 All transactions at the Fundations are private.
 (To learn more our policy can be downloaded here.)